huggingface/diffusers/docs/source/en/training/custom_diffusion.md

 <Tip>

 A lot of the code in the Custom Diffusion training script is similar to the [DreamBooth](dreambooth#training-script) script.
-This guide instead focuses on the code that is unique to Custom Diffusion.
+This guide instead focuses on the code that is relevant to Custom Diffusion.

 </Tip>